-In his role of Commissioner responsible for industry and entrepreneurship, Vice-President Tajani wants to ensure that European Industry and enterprises come out of the current economic crisis stronger and more competitive than before.
+In his role of Commissioner responsible for industry and entrepreneurship, Ferdinando Nelli Feroci wants to ensure that European Industry and enterprises come out of the current economic crisis stronger and more competitive than before.

 In that sense, helping EU companies and in particular SMEs to develop their activities within the EU and abroad and in parallel reinforcing industrial relations and strengthening the links of Enterprise policies with third countries is vital.
-For this reason, Vice-President Tajani is organising Missions for Growth in European and third countries.
+For this reason, Commissioner Nelli Feroci will continue organising Missions for Growth in European and third countries initiated by Vice-President Tajani.
 Through these missions, Europe can also better promote its policies.

 These missions involve political and business meetings and discussions in areas of mutual interest in the fields of Enterprise & Industry policy but do not deal with specific trade policy issues.
-They allow for high-level contacts between Vice-President Tajani, the European External Action Service (EEAS), European entrepreneurs and political authorities.
+They allow for high-level contacts between the Commissioner responsible for industry, the European External Action Service (EEAS), European entrepreneurs and political authorities.

-Vice-President Tajani's Missions for Growth are followed by missions led by the European SME Envoy, Mr Daniel Calleja Crespo, and concentrate specifically on SMEs.
+Missions for Growth led by the Commissioner are followed by missions led by the European SME Envoy, Mr Daniel Calleja Crespo, and concentrate specifically on SMEs.

 To strengthen cooperation between EU and other countries and regions of the world by combining political meetings with a business dimension (door-opening/prepare steps to match-finding) on Enterprise and Industry policy issues.